Architeuthis-Flux/Rota/README.md

 9 -- clear everything             dial 9 again to confirm. dial anything else to go back 999999 -- emergency clear         dial 9 six times to emergency clear everything in case something gets messed up same as dialing 10 9 9
-                                  you can also short the middle pulse pin high for super duper emergency clear If you want to see what these modes look like, here are some videos of me using them,
+                                  you can also short the middle pulse pin high for super duper emergency clear

 ```